What Is a Quantity Surveyor: What Do They Do and How Can They Help You? (2024 Guide)

 For a sample of the depreciation report, click here.

-The report details the property’s age, the materials it was built from, and the fixtures and fittings inside the house.
+The quantity surveyor report details the property’s age, the materials it was built from, and the fixtures and fittings inside the house.
 The quantity surveyor will place an estimated value against each item, and then they are depreciated subject to their value and age.

 Once the quantity surveyor report (or depreciation schedule) is complete, you can simply hand it over to your accountant to submit with your annual tax return.